LordUbuntu/hello3000/README.md

 - contribution must be in a novel language (a language that is not already in the repository)
 - contribution must follow the same formula/structure (read input, store in name, print "Hello [name]")

-A star would also be appreciated ;)
+A star :star: would also be appreciated ;)

 ## Languages